Reed-Carter/Weather_Forcaster/README.md

 Uses machine learning to predict the weather

 #### By [Reed Carter]
-This project will use weather data and machine learning to crease a 10 day weather forecast presented on a looker studio dashboard for 11 cities around the country.
+This project will use weather data and machine learning to create a 10 day weather forecast presented on a looker studio dashboard for 11 cities around the country.

-Airflow will orchestrate the pipeline so the forecast remains current.
+The ETL pipeline is orchestrated using Apache Airflow so the forecast remains current.

 ### Technologies Used